Myst III: Exile: Reception

-The Academy of Interactive Arts & Sciences nominated Myst III for its 2001 "Outstanding Achievement in Character or Story Design", "Computer Action/Adventure Game of the Year" and "Outstanding Achievement in Original Musical Composition" awards.
-However, these categories ultimately went to Ico, Return to Castle Wolfenstein and Tropico, respectively.
+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Myst III for "Outstanding Achievement in Character or Story Development", "Outstanding Achievement in Original Musical Composition" and "PC Action/Adventure Game of the Year"; these awards ultimately went to Ico, Tropico and Return to Castle Wolfenstein, respectively.
 In 2011, Adventure Gamers named Myst III the 59th-best adventure game ever released.

 Sales

 Exile was highly anticipated; preorders topped 500,000 units by March 2001.
 The game was the best-selling computer title in the United States within a week of release, with an average retail price of $42.
 Its Collector's Edition claimed fifth place.
 The two SKUs held #1 and #9 the following week, by which time Ubisoft reported overall sales of 75,000 units.
 After staying in first place for three weeks, Exile dropped to third during the week ending June 2.
 It was the fourth-best-selling computer game of May in the region; PC Data reported sales of 54,468 retail units for the month.
 The Collector's Edition secured 12th place and sold 20,104.
 Exile remained on NPD Intelect's weekly computer game sales top 10 from June 3–23, and maintained fourth place for the month of June; PC Data tracked domestic retail sales of 49,287 units during the period.
 According to Ubisoft, Exile sold over 400,000 units worldwide by June 30.